mmaz/mambo_notes/docs/index.md

 !!!
 Note
     This is optional - if you just want to test with GStreamer, for instance, to record a video from the front camera, you don't need to use OpenCV.

 OpenCV will allow you to access the front camera stream programmatically (e.g., via python or c++).
+OpenCV is also available for Windows, Mac, and Linux. *The following instructions pertain to building OpenCV on Linux.*

 However (as far as I know), most prepackaged versions of OpenCV (e.g., the one you'll find via `apt-get`, `pip`, or `conda`) do not come with internal support for GStreamer.
 You'll have to download and compile OpenCV with support for GStreamer yourself.